b-hayes/CLI/readme.md

 Typehint your method arguments and CLI will force the user to provide compatible inputs!
 Automatic Usage messages derived from your code!
 Automatic --help option using your doc blocks for self documenting code!
+Easy interactive prompts and confirmation loops with defaults.

+## Coming soon
+Easy to use coloured output.

 ## Installation
 composer install b-hayes/cli